Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Identification of Transient Signals

-EM is easily expandable to find multiple flares.
-For multiple flares, we set $K > 1$ and evaluate the Gaussian mixture model.
-In the following example, we simulate three flares with 5 events each and a width of $\sigma_{\rm{T}} = 20$~days.
-We set $K=100$ since, for real data, we would not know how many flares we expect.
-Most flares are fit to 0.
-EM finds the simulated flares and also fits some background fluctuations as less significant flares, as shown in Figure \ref{fig:multiflare}.
+Our algorithm is easily expandable to find multiple flares.
+We set $K > 1$ for multiple flares and evaluate the mixture model in analogy.
+In the example shown in Figure~\ref{fig:multiflare}, we simulate three flares with five signal events each and a width of $\sigma_{\rm{T}} = 20$~days.
+We set $K=100$ since, as for real data, we would not know how many flares we expect.
+The best number for $K$ to be used is analysis dependent and best determined on simulated data; we found that $K=100$ works well in our application.
+Most flares are fit to a weight $P(k)=0$, so they do not contribute.
+Our EM algorithm correctly finds the simulated flares and fits a few background fluctuations as less significant flares.

+When comparing a constant emission between $t_{\rm{start}}$ and $t_{\rm{end}}$ with a Gaussian-shaped flare of similar duration, EM identifies both signals equally well, even when the simulated emission is box-shaped and does not follow the fitted Gaussian pdf \citep{2022icrc.confE.940K}.